 where:

-NDAPIMBg is the number of all Daily Average Imbalance Settlement Prices in the Historical Assessment Period to be applied for the Undefined Exposure Period g as calculated in accordance with paragraph A;
+NDAPIMBg is the number of all Daily Average Imbalance Settlement Prices in the Historical Assessment Period H to be applied for the Undefined Exposure Period g as calculated in accordance with paragraph A;

 DAPIMBd is the Daily Average Imbalance Settlement Price for Settlement Day d as calculated in accordance with paragraph Error!
 Reference source not found.; and

-d in g is a summation over all Settlement Days d in the Historical Assessment Period to be applied for the Undefined Exposure Period g.
+d in H is a summation over all Settlement Days d in the Historical Assessment Period.

-Period g, as calculated in accordance with paragraph G.14.2.4.

 LEGAL REVIEW

 N/A